 - Bake: Carefully pour filling into cooled crusted.
 Gently knock on counter to pop any air bubbles.
 Bake on center rack of oven for 60-70 minutes or until mostly set with a very slight jiggle in the center.
 Start checking at 50 minutes, as all ovens are different.
 Cool on wire rack for several hours until room temperature.

 - Make meringue: When pie is completely cooled, add egg whites, sugar and salt to the bowl of a standing mixer.
-Place on stove top over a pot filled with 2-3 inches of boiling water (this is a double boiler).
+Place on stove top over a pot filled with 2-3 inches of boiling water (like a double boiler).
 Make sure the water does not touch the bottom of the bowl.
 Whisk over heat until sugar is dissolved in egg whites, about 3 minutes.
 Transfer bowl to stand mixer, fitted with whisk attachment.
 Beat on medium speed for 3 minutes.
 Increase to high and beat until glossy, about 6 more minutes.

 - Top the pie: Spoon meringue over top of pie.
 Using the back of a spoon, press bottom layer slightly into pie to help meringue adhere.
 Top with remaining meringue.
 Decorate using an offset spatula or tool of choice.
 You may also apply the meringue using a piping bag.